lawlesst/lawlesst.github.com/notebook/pyjniusvivo.md

 ```

 #### Performing SPARQL queries
-This example is closer to the type of thing you might want to perform.
+This example is closer to the operation of thing you might want to perform.
 It executes a SPARQL select query on the Vivo model.
 ```
 from jnius import autoclass